-Students learn Spanish vocabulary, grammar, culture and history through the lenses of different countries including Spain and Spanish-speaking countries in Central and South America and the Caribbean.
-Seventh grade students practice their speaking and listening skills three times per week.
+Students learn Spanish vocabulary, grammar, culture and history through the lenses of different countries including Spain and Spanish-speaking countries in Central, South America and the Caribbean.
+Seventh-grade students practice their speaking and listening skills three times per week.

 - Parts of the body

 - Symptoms and illnesses